TULiberalArts/Environmental-Studies/pages/student-life.md

 ---
+# global predefined variables
+layout: tla_page
+permalink: /student-life/
+published: true
+# meta-data variables
 title: Student Life
-permalink: /student-life/
 description: >-
-  We nominate outstanding students at the Department of Geography and Urban Studies for environmental studies scholarships.
+  We nominate outstanding students at the Department of Geography and Urban Studiesfor environmental studies scholarships.
 keywords: 'Department of Geography and Urban Studies, student organizations, Environmental Studies scholarships, Environmental Studies awards, Gamma Theta Upsilon'
-layout: tla_page
-published: true
+# custom variables
+sidebar: false
 ---
 Earning your environmental studies degree is about more than what you learn in the classroom.
 Considering [studying abroad](#study-abroad), applying for [awards or scholarships](#environmental-studies-awards-and-scholarships), join an [undergraduate student organization](#student-organizations-for-environmental-studies-students) or our [graduate professional organization](#graduate-professional-organizations-for-environmental-studies).